03 Jun 2026

 What impact is this going to have?

-The impact of the cost-of-living crisis is vast.
-As many struggle to pay rent and bills, to heat their own homes and businesses etc. the pressures can drive many to turn to alcohol to deal with the stresses of life.
-As the alcohol harm commission report in 2020 reveals how some high percentage alcohol is extremely affordable for most people.
+As the alcohol harm commission report reveals how some high percentage alcohol is extremely affordable for most people.
 The amount of people drinking is high.
 This has a dangerous snowballing effect.
 The more people drinking the more people are harming themselves and others which has a knock-on effect to public services that are already struggling with being overwhelmed such as the NHS and the police force.

 There are 1.26 million alcohol-related hospital admissions annually and alcohol costs the NHS £3.5 billion.
 The cost of alcohol-related crime is even higher, at £11.4 billion per annum.